MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpv6csdk/nf-dhcpv6csdk-dhcpv6requestparams.md

 ### -param adapterName

-Name of the adapter for which this request is meant.
+GUID of the adapter for which this request is meant.
 This parameter must not be <b>NULL</b>.

 ### -param classId

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/dhcpv6csdk/ns-dhcpv6csdk-dhcpv6capi_classid">DHCPV6CAPI_CLASSID</a> structure that contains the binary ClassId information to use to send on the wire.
+This parameter is optional.

 ### -param recdParams